buildsec/frsca/examples/trufflehog/README.md

 tkn pr logs --last -f
 ```

-The purpose of this pipeline is to demostrate that tetragon will kill the `/usr/bin/trufflehog`
+The purpose of this pipeline is to demonstrate that tetragon will kill the `/usr/bin/trufflehog`
-from running and find leaked credentials that might be stored in the git repo.
-Similar conditions can be set up to block access to
+from running.
+Trufflehog finds leaked credentials that might be stored
+in the git repo.
+Similar conditions can be set up to
-`/etc/shadow` file for example.
+block access to `/etc/shadow` file for example.

 ## Links